Sky has laid out the biggest change to its Q platform since its launch, refreshing the UI and bringing Disney+ in HDR.

 When Disney+ was announced for Sky Q, there was disappointment that it’d just be in HD.
 Following the HDR update, Disney+ will now be available in HDR, with more HDR content expected on the service the months leading up to Christmas.
 Find out here how to get Disney Plus on your Sky Q box and add it your bill.

-The Sky Q refresh starts its roll out today, with all customers set to receive the revamped Sky Q platform by August 12th.
+The Sky Q refresh is rolling out now, with all customers set to receive the revamped Sky Q platform by August 12th.